habib13352/habib13352/README.md

 ## 🌟 About Me

 Technologist and musician passionate about creative engineering.
 I build custom devices, teach guitar, and enjoy problem solving and learning.
+Actively looking for full-time roles in electronics, systems, or product engineering.

 ---